ErnestoAPantoja/wordpress-website-aws/README.md

 <img src="https://i.imgur.com/Tqq0xAr.jpg" height="80%" width="80%" alt="VPC Reference"/>
 </p>

 - A three-tier VPC will serve as the architecture for the project.
 The first tier will have the public subnets.
-The public subnets will host resources such as NAT Gateways, Application Load Balancers, and eventually a bastion host.
+The public subnets will host resources such as NAT gateways, an application load balancer, and eventually a bastion host.
 The second tier will host a private subnet.
-The web servers (EC2 instances ) will be hosted there.
+The web servers (EC2 instances) will be hosted there.
 The third tier will have another private subnet which will host the database necessary to complete the project.
 The subnets will be duplicated across multiple availability zones to increase fault tolerance and high availability.
-An Internet Gateway and route table will also be created to allow resources in the VPC to access the internet.
+An internet gateway and route table will also be created to allow resources in the VPC to access the internet.

 - The VPC will be created in the N. Virginia region.
-From the AWS Management console, navigate to the VPC service.
-In the VPCs menu, click Create VPC.
+From the AWS Management console, navigate to the _VPC_ service.
+In the VPCs menu, click <b>Create VPC</b>.
   - Give a name to the VPC (in my case, it is Dev VPC) and enter the IPv4 CIDR block (10.0.0.0/16).
-Leave the rest of the settings as default and click Create VPC.
+Leave the rest of the settings as default and click <b>Create VPC</b>.

 <p align="center">
 <img src="https://i.imgur.com/4bpt43d.png" height="80%" width="80%" alt="Step 1-1"/>